 We all need an INTP friend in our life.
 Not sure if you are an INTP, and ENTJ, or another combination of these crazy letters that we call Meyers-Briggs Personality Types?
 Don’t worry.
 This series breaks down all of the personality types, the strengths and weaknesses of each one, and basic stats that may blow your mind.

 Not sure if you’re an INTP?
-Take this free Myers Briggs Test to find out!
+Learn more about the Myers Briggs Test to find out!

 What Does INTP Stand For?

 Before we start, let’s get a basic understanding of what makes an INTP an INTP.
 What are all these letters for, anyway?
 INTP stands for introvert, intuition, thinking, and perception.
 When you combine all of these tendencies, you get “The Logician.”